nevertrollsh/nt-gg-api/README.md

 ## API Information
 * Name: NT's GG API
-* Version: 3.0
+* Version: 3.5
 * Author: NeverTrolls (nevertrollsh)
 * Credits: Thanks to Deficas, freeze Function is possible.

-## Version 3.0
+## Version 3.5
-Version 3.0 adds database improvements and
+Version 3.0 adds a new library called `fancymenus` to imports.
-FancyToasts (a new library).
 ## How to use?
 To use this API, you'd need to put this at the top of your code: